natmasslove/aws_howto/glue_emrserverless_comparison/README.md

     },
 ```

-You can run asynchronously or wait for job completion using ".sync".
+Jobs can be run asynchronously or set to wait for completion using ".sync".

-3. There's a native orchestration mechanism for Glue - Glue Workflows.
-Of course, it seamlessly integrates with Glue and not
-available for EMR Serverless.
-But as this option is less advanced than Airflow or Step Function, we wouldn't consider having it as a big advantage for Glue.
+3. AWS Glue also offers a native orchestration mechanism – Glue Workflows.
+While this integrates seamlessly with Glue, it is not available for EMR Serverless.
+However, Glue Workflows are generally less advanced than Airflow or Step Functions, so their absence in EMR Serverless is not a significant disadvantage.

 ### Integration: Databases and data providers

 1. AWS Databases: Redshift, RDS, Aurora

-Typical approach in **EMR Serverless** (as well as in just plain PySpark) would be using JDBC:
+For **EMR Serverless** (as well as for just plain PySpark), the typical method for database integration is through JDBC.
+Here’s an example of how you can connect to a database using PySpark:
 ```python
 from pyspark.sql import SparkSession